 Greg Allen: A lot of angles on this but I basically agree.
 Regulators don’t really care about the technology; they regulate the exchanges.
 And exchanges are regulated to provide a fair and a reliable market.
 If you decide that you’re going to outsource parts of your market, you’re still responsible for providing a fair reliable market.
 So, if an exchange decides to run their market in the cloud, it’s just a form of outsourcing, nothing changes.
 The regulators don’t really care what you’re doing behind the scenes as long as that market is fair, secure and reliable.

 Evan Bauer: Traditionally, in the last 12-15 years, it’s been an arms’ race around reducing latency to access pricing and submit orders into the matching engine.
 If the regulatory mandate for fairness is migrating competition towards being smarter, not faster, than in fact investments in hardware will go down and instead be allocated to the quality of the mathematics and computer science that go into trading strategies.
 It starts to look like greater investment in people and in AI, as compared to investment in processors and switches.

-Have you thought of approaching public cloud vendors to offer an industry-focused private cloud region, similar to GovCloud in AWS?
-Cloud Vendors like AWS provides the option to store the data to dedicated or reserved instances which mitigates the risk of sharing data in public cloud, do you think that gives some comfort moving into cloud infrastructure?
+Have you thought of approaching Public Cloud vendors to offer an industry-focused private Cloud region, similar to GovCloud in AWS?
+Cloud vendors like AWS provide the option to store the data to dedicated or reserved instances which mitigates the risk of sharing data in Public Cloud, do you think that gives some comfort moving into Cloud infrastructure?

 OCI seems to be ahead with their low-latency interconnect because it serves their high-performance database, but they’re all going in the same direction.